24/7 Plumbing Emergency Hotline Call 1300 721 996

 The first step is to determine which line the smell is coming from, either your hot or cold lines, by running each tap from different areas of the house.

-If the cold water alone has the smell, only the cold-water line is affected.
+If the cold water alone has a smell, only the cold-water line is affected.
 If the hot water is the only source that smells like rotten eggs, the odour will be coming from your hot water heater.

 How to locate the cause of smelly hot water